 Cluster

 Cluster mode currently supports running on up to 8 servers in Master - Slave mode.
-One server is designated as the primary (Master), the other servers designated as secondary (slave).
+One server is designated as the primary (Master), the other servers are designated as secondary (slave).

 All servers contain identical data.